peterhost/peterhost.github.com/_posts/2012-06-30-Installing-Zabbix-on-legacy-ubuntu-hardy-with-plesk.markdown

 layout: post
 title: Installing Zabbix 2.0.1 on Legacy Ubuntu Hardy 8.0.4 (with Plesk)
 categories: tutorials, plesk, ubuntu, zabbix
-tags: zabbix, ubuntu hardy, plesk, legacy, tutorial
+tags: zabbix ubuntu-hardy plesk legacy tutorial
 intro: "Installing latest version of Zabbix on Legacy Ubuntu with Plesk <strong>on top of it all</strong> is, yes you've guessed it, a real pain in the ass.<br /><br /><strong>Use Case:</strong> You boss wants you to do it !
 You have no choice, you need to use Awesome Zabbix on that old hosted Plesk Server.
 IT's in production, hosts a bazillion emails accounts and you're so excited at the prospect of accidentally removing one of Plesk's dependancies.
 You can go with Zabbix 1.6.5-2,... but hell no !
 We won't settle for less than Zabbix 2.0, no way !"
 intro-img: "2012-06-30-zabbix-ubuntu-hardy-plesk.jpg"